Talho de Caniço on Madeira Island

 Address: Rua Padre Agostinho de Freitas 18, Caniço

 Still hungry?
-Where to eat and drink in Madeira
+Read Where to eat and drink in Madeira and discover What to eat and drink in Madeira

 Planning a trip to Portugal?
 I can help! ✨ Book a one-on-one video call and get custom help organising your perfect Portugal itinerary, filled with artisan finds, fantastic restaurants, and the best destinations.
 Find out more about my Portugal travel planning service here.